Yellow-mantled widowbird

 The yellow-mantled widowbird (Euplectes macroura), also known as the yellow-backed widow, is a species of bird in the family Ploceidae.

 Taxonomy

 The yellow-mantled widowbird was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the crossbills in the genus Loxia and coined the binomial name Loxia macroura.
-Gmelin specified the locality as "Whydah"; this is Ouidah on the coast of Benin is East Africa.
+Gmelin specified the locality as "Whydah"; this is Ouidah on the coast of Benin in West Africa.
 The specific epithet is from Ancient Greek makros meaning "long" and -ouros meaning "tailed".
 The yellow-mantled widowbird is now one of 18 species placed in the genus Euplectes that was introduced in 1829 by the English naturalist William Swainson.